emz1003/newbie-ed-2019/README.md

 ## Installing Things
 Installing all the necessary components can be quite frustrating, feel free to bring your laptop in and ask an oldbie for help.

-[Install JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) This lets you compile Java code *Needs to be updated for Java 11*
+[Install JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) This lets you compile Java code

 [Install Visual Studio](https://code.visualstudio.com/download) Visual Studio is the IDE that we use